 Digital Object Identifier (DOI)

 Safavi-Abbasi, Sam; Reyes, Phillip M.; Abjornson, Celeste; and Crawford, Neil R., "Feasibility and biomechanics of multilevel arthroplasty and combined cervical arthrodesis and arthroplasty" (2016).
-Neurobiology.
+Translational Neuroscience.
 743.